 Description: Exploration of important works of world drama from 1870 to the present.
-Critical analysis of historical,
+Critical analysis of historical, political, economic, social, and cultural issues that have shaped and been shaped by modern and contemporary plays.

-Course Attributes: Course Attributes: Arts & Humanities (AGEC), Ethnic, Race & Gender, Intensive Writing
+Credits: 3 Lecture: 3 Course Attributes: Course Attributes: Arts & Humanities (AGEC), Ethnic, Race & Gender, Intensive Writing